The Steven and Jann Paul Hall for Science and Engineering

 There are numerous naming opportunities within the larger Animal Research Facility Core Lab.
 For example, the Behavior Core Lab is the actual space where experiments will occur.
 There are also additional naming opportunities available on the floor.
 There are four offices plus the Behavioral Suite and Behavioral Support Labs, which are located within the main behavioral core lab and are considered core support facilities.

 The equipment in this Animal Research Facility Core Lab will be new and state of the art, specially ordered by members of the Brain Institute team that will be conducting research.
 Researchers will be studying memory and aging, anxiety and mental health disorders.
 The space will use new techniques to image activity in the brain.
-Some of these experiments will help us understand Alzheimer’s and neurodegeneration, how the brain changes with aging, and the mechanisms of post-traumatic stress disorder.
+Some of these experiments will help us understand Alzheimer’s and neurodegeneration, how the brain changes with aging and the mechanisms of post-traumatic stress disorder.
 For example, scientists will be able to record the activity of neurons as animals are completing a memory test to better understand how memories are formed and how memory changes over the lifespan.

 One scientist who will conduct animal research on the fifth floor is Professor Jill Daniel, who is leading a five-year investigation on why the brain-protecting benefits of estrogen may not apply to all women, especially those with hypertension and Type 2 diabetes.
 Her work in the lab has focused on the impact of hormones on the brain and cognition across the lifespan.